wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 YAML DSL is most valuable if we do Option A, because “wait/update/event” flows become common, and YAML is a natural representation for nested `input` + `hint`.

 ## Next questions for you (so we can implement the right thing)

+These questions are about locking down the interaction semantics so we don’t build a protocol that feels wrong in practice.

 - Should hints be **per widget only**, or also available as a global “ask agent” panel even when no request is active?
 - When a hint is submitted, should the UI: